Java MVC Add,Edit,Delete Using JSP And Servlet With MySQL - onlyxcodes

 AddDao.java

-In this class we create a connection to the MySQL database, apply the SQL insert query to properly insert new user records into the person table.
-If records are added, return a success message to AddController, otherwise, return the failed message.
+In this class, I created the MySQL database connection and applied the SQL insert query to properly insert new user records into the person table.

 package com.mvc.dao;